QuKunLab/APEC/README.md

     background:  Path to tier1_markov1.norc.txt in $reference folder.
     meme:        Path to JASPAR2018_CORE_vertebrates_redundant_pfms_meme.txt in $reference folder.
     np:          Number of CPU cores used for parallel calculation, default=4.
-    nc:          Number of cell clusters, set it to 0 if users want to predict cluster number by Louvain algorithm, default=0.
+    nc:          Number of cell clusters, set it to 0 if users want to predict it using Louvain algorithm, default=0.
     ns:          Number of permuted sampling, default=50.

 output files: